Because of a Single Missing Enzyme

 There are four types of Sanfilippo: Type A, B, C, and D.

 Each Sanfilippo subtype corresponds to a particular enzyme that is missing in the pathway that breaks down heparan sulfate.
 Type A is the most common form, making up more than half of the cases.
-Types B and C are less common, with Type D being the rarest form.
+Sanfilippo Type B and Type C are less common, with Type D being the rarest form.

 There can be significant variations in how quickly the disease progresses in each child, regardless of which subtype of the disease they have.
 Generally, children who are symptomatic and diagnosed in the preschool years display a classic, severe progression of Sanfilippo’s effects.
 There are extremely rare instances where a child might not become symptomatic until they are teens or adults, and this is sometimes referred to as an “Attenuated” form of the disease, with a much slower progression.